raspberrypilearning/coder-html-css-lessons/Lesson-3/student-instructions-3.md

 	Notice the `src=""` part.
 That's an attribute of the img tag that will let you specify the image that you want to use.

 3. Navigate to the top right hand side of the screen.
-Click on the **Media** button?
-(The one that looks like a folder).
+Click on the **Media** button (The one that looks like a folder).

 4. Click the `“+”` button.
 You should get a prompt to upload a file.
 Select an image of your choice from somewhere on your computer where it is saved.